The Patent Litigation Law Review: Switzerland

 Types of patent

-Swiss lawmakers also partially followed the EU's endeavours to improve the health of children by incentivising pharmaceutical companies to perform paediatric tests for their drugs by extending already granted SPCs by an additional six months (Paediatric Extensions).9 The Swiss legislator, however, went one step further and decided to not only grant the benefit of an additional six months' exclusivity period to those who have already been granted an SPC, but also to those who, for whatever reason, have not previously obtained an ordinary SPC (Paediatric Certificate).10 The detailed regulations for the Paediatric Extensions and the Paediatric Certificate can be found in the Federal Ordinance on Patents.11
+Swiss lawmakers also partially followed the European Union's endeavours to improve the health of children by incentivising pharmaceutical companies to perform paediatric tests for their drugs by extending already granted SPCs by an additional six months (paediatric extensions).9 The Swiss legislator, however, went one step further and decided to grant the benefit of an additional six-month exclusivity period not only to those who have already been granted an SPC but also to those who, for whatever reason, have not previously obtained an ordinary SPC (paediatric certificate).10 The detailed regulations for the paediatric extensions and the paediatric certificate can be found in the Federal Ordinance on Patents.11

 Procedure in patent enforcement and invalidity actions

 i Patent enforcement actions

 In Switzerland, the Federal Patent Court has exclusive jurisdiction for patent enforcement actions.
 An enforcement action is initiated with the filing of a written and substantiated statement of claim and payment of an advance on court costs, which is followed by the written statement of defence.
 In the statement of defence, the defendant may either file a counterclaim on invalidity or simply raise the invalidity of the patent in suit as a defence.